ashleysally00/sf-1906-vision-film-ml/README.md

 </div>

 Thes stills are from a 4K scan of *A Trip Down Market Street Before the Fire* (April 1906), sourced from the Prelinger Archives (public domain).
 Full footage available [here](https://archive.org/details/MarketStreet19064KScan20181016).

+The original footage was filmed by the Miles Brothers on April 14, 1906, just days before the San Francisco earthquake and fire of April 18, 1906.